SuperOfficeDocs/superoffice-docs/docs/document/cloud/g-suite/getting-started.md

 5. **Create a Google Workspace with a "Google Service Account"**

-    1. Log in to Google Workspace admin panel
+    1. Log in to Google Workspace admin panel.
     2. Create a normal Google user, ie. "SuperOffice archive user".

 6. **Connect Google Workspace and SuperOffice:**

-    1. Go to [this URL][4]
+    1. Go to [this URL][4].
     2. Supply a Google Workspace account to be set as "Google integration username".
-(Use the "Google Service Account" from steps 5 and 6)
+(Use the "Google Service Account" from steps 5 and 6).
-    3. Make changes to the settings if you want to
+    3. Make changes to the settings if you want to.
     4. Click the connect button.

 **Setup of document integration done!**